Tarot Runes I Ching Stichomancy Contact

 Today's Runes for Butch Cassidy

-The right rune represents the critical element of the future, at the core of the final outcome.
+The left rune represents an important element of the past.
 Man refers to Mankind and your interaction with the whole of human population.
 This rune is reversed, suggesting a separation from your fellow man.
 There is a lack of harmony in your interaction with others, either because you do not accept society or society does not accept you.
 Alternatively, this rune may also represent your separation from nature, and your ability to rise above the base level of being.
 As the rune is reversed, this may suggest an incomplete level of spiritual attainment or an intellectual block.